MajickTek/GenericMultiplayerConnector/readme.md

 # GENERIC MULTIPLAYER CONNECTOR

 ## Overview
 The Generic Multiplayer Connector (GMC) is a library to simplify networking between clients in a game.
-The library will handle all the networking between the clients and server (including sockets, threading etc..) and once connected, a client can broadcast data to all the other clients with a single function call.
+The library will handle all the networking between the clients and server (including sockets, threading etc..).
+Once a client is connected to the server, they can broadcast data to all the other clients with a single function call.

 I designed the GMC originally so I could convert simple single-player games into multiplayer challenges (see Multiplayer Tetris).
 However, it can be used for any networking requirements.